Starman (film): Awards and accolades

-The film was released Blu-ray on August 11, 2009.
+Legacy

 Remake

-In April 2016, The Hollywood Reporter reported that Shawn Levy will direct and produce a remake written by Arash Amel.
-Michael Douglas, who was a producer of the original, is also on board to produce, while Dan Cohen and Robert Mitas are executive producing, and Matt Milam and Adam North are overseeing the project for Columbia.
+In April 2016, The Hollywood Reporter reported that Shawn Levy would direct and produce a remake written by Arash Amel.
+Michael Douglas, who was a producer of the original, was also on board to produce, while Dan Cohen and Robert Mitas were executive producing, and Matt Milam and Adam North were overseeing the project for Columbia.
 In 2021, Levy declared the remake to be improbable, as he could not find a good draft that was worthy of adaptation.

 In popular culture

 The City of Prague Philharmonic Orchestra covered "Starman Leaves (End Title)" for their 2005 cover compilation album, The Science Fiction Album.
-The 2010 single "Symphonies" by Dan Black, and its remix featuring Kid Cudi, sampled CoPPO's cover of the song.
-At the end of the music video the lead character is beamed away by a bright circular spaceship, similar to the manner in which the Starman from the film departs Earth.
+The 2010 single "Symphonies" by Dan Black from his album UN, and its remix featuring Kid Cudi, sampled CoPPO's cover of the song.
+At the end of the music video, the lead character is beamed away by a bright circular spaceship, similar to the manner in which the Starman from the film departs Earth.
 The music video itself contains scenes which pay homage to several Jeff Bridges films, including Tron and King Kong.

+In Guardians of the Galaxy Vol. 2, flashbacks revealing the courtship of Peter Quill (Chris Pratt)'s parents Meredith (Laura Haddock) and Ego (Kurt Russell) feature a 1978 Ford Mustang King Cobra.